nvgoldin/jenkins-graphite/README.md

 # Installation
 1. Clone this repository: ``git clone http://github.com/nvgoldin/jenkins-graphite.git``
-1. Create a Jenkins user with read rights to collect the metrics.
+2. Create a Jenkins user with read rights to collect the metrics.
-2. And run:

 # Usage
 - Run: